’90s No. 1s Revisited: “Stay (I Missed You)”

 Let’s spend a few minutes re-listening to “Stay (I Missed You)”:

 “Stay (I Missed You)” is a delight.
 It somehow manages to be singalong fodder despite its near-absence of any repeated lyrics or melody lines.
 Play this for any (white) Gen X woman, and she will know every word.
 The track may seem inconsequential at first listen, but its simplicity is slyly genius.
 Loeb’s directness is refreshing and authentic, conveying the frustration, just short of anger, many of us feel in our relationships.
 It’s also a pretty piece of guitar music.

-Was it dope?
-In a Middle America, Friends kind of way, yes.
-“Stay” was to 1994 what Vanessa Carlton’s “A Thousand Miles” was to 2002 — a musical outlier that demonstrated the talent of a quirky brunette ingenue, simultaneously offbeat and mainstream, targeted at young women who felt like they were discovering something rather than having it forced on them.
+In a Middle America, Friends kind of way, “Stay” was pretty dope.
+It was to 1994 what Vanessa Carlton’s “A Thousand Miles” was to 2002 — a musical outlier that demonstrated the talent of a quirky brunette ingenue, simultaneously offbeat and mainstream, targeted at young women who felt like they were discovering something rather than having it forced on them.
 Its dopeness has an expiration date, though, because its appeal is abnormally generational.